richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 For clarity, this document does not use phrases like "Chair (or co-chair)," unless strictly necessary to do so.

-# Key individuals in the Process
+# Key Individuals in the Process

 This section describes the individual roles involved in the process.
 It attempts to list the roles in the order in which they are involved